 I admit I do not know anything substantive about the race in DuPont.
 I do know Mayor Courts in the way elected officials tend to know each other.
 He is an honorable man, a good guy, and an effective public official.
 These are qualities that once mattered in politics.

 There was also a time when the mainstream media might endeavor to clear the water rather than dump more mud, but not these days.
 A Tacoma News Tribune editor candidly advised me she did not particularly care if a story was true.
-She lost her job, as did an ethically-challenged colleague of hers, but I was told it was due to lack of web clicks rather than lack of honesty.
+She eventually lost her job, as did an ethically-challenged colleague of hers, but I was told it was due to lack of web clicks rather than lack of honesty.

 Staying above the fray may not be good political strategy these days, but it is good life strategy almost always.